Ryanair racism incident: Response

 Various politicians spoke out at what they regarded as Ryanair's lack of appropriate action in the incident.
 Chris Grayling, the Secretary of State for Transport, appeared on the BBC's Today programme, where he stated that the incident was "totally unacceptable" and expressed the hope that "police would want to take action in such an extraordinarily unacceptable case".
 Karl Turner, the Member of Parliament for Kingston upon Hull East, tweeted that Mesher "should have been removed from the flight and handed over to the police".
 Turner added that if the plane was in the UK at the time of the incident then a criminal offence had definitely been committed.
-Later speaking to BBC Radio 4's World at One, Turner expressed concern that Mesher would escape criminal prosecution because there was no extradition arrangement for events of this nature and thus Mesher might not face Spanish prosecutors unless he handed himself over willingly; "I doubt whether he's going to do that."
+Later speaking to BBC Radio 4's The World at One, Turner expressed concern that Mesher would escape criminal prosecution because there was no extradition arrangement for events of this nature and thus Mesher might not face Spanish prosecutors unless he handed himself over willingly; "I doubt whether he's going to do that."

 Stuart McMillan, the Member of the Scottish Parliament (MSP) for Greenock and Inverclyde, tweeted to state that "This is really appalling Ryanair.
 You will know the identity of the man and the level of training given to your staff."
 Margaret Ferrier, the Member of Parliament for Rutherglen and Hamilton West, tweeted that the footage was "utterly disgusting" and that the flight attendant was "incapable of responding appropriately" to the "racist male passenger".
 Ferrier later tweeted that Ryanair's CEO Michael O'Leary should personally call Gayle to "apologise profusely for the incompetence of his flight attendant in handling this racial abuse incident properly."
 The MP Dawn Butler wrote a letter to Ryanair, accusing them of "empowering a racist" by failing to act against Mesher at the time of the incident.
 She added the view that it was "particularly sad" that this occurred during Black History Month.
 Gayle's local MP, John Cryer, stated he would raise the issue through an early day motion in the House of Commons.
 Jeremy Corbyn, the leader of the Labour Party, expressed his intention of contacting Gayle about the incident.

 After the footage appeared online, various calls were made to boycott Ryanair over their response; among those endorsing such a boycott was the MP David Lammy.
 A Change.org petition was launched calling on Ryanair to apologise and compensate Gayle for her experience.

 On 21 October, Ryanair tweeted that it had reported the issue to Essex Police and that "As this is now a police matter, we cannot comment further".
 This public statement did not include an apology to Gayle.
 Ryanair stated that they contacted Gayle on that same day, with a letter sent both by post and email.